Zettlr/zettlr-docs/docs/en/reference/faq.md

 # This heading will both be unnumbered, and hidden from the ToC {- .unlisted}
 ```

+!!! note

-> Note that the special classes need to be the last thing on the line.
+    Note that the special classes need to be the last thing on the line.
 Even comments will break this behaviour.

 ## I want to use single line breaks and not create new paragraphs.
 When I simply hit Enter once, it removes the single line break!